- Increasing Direct to Consumer business required operations to be optimised

 The modern version of the system offers new benefits over the more conventional pouch systems, cutting down operational costs and giving a higher degree of sustainability:

-- Magnetic drives give a friction free accumulation flow which counts for almost 80% of an average pouch system
+- Magnetic drives give a friction free accumulation flow which counts for almost 80% of an

 - 80-degree inclines and declines help free up floor space